DimaBobyr/0g-doc/docs/build-with-0g/compute-network/sdk.md

 After obtaining the `endpoint`, `model`, and `headers`, you can use client SDKs compatible with the OpenAI interface to make requests.

+_Note_: After receiving the response, you need to use `processResponse` as demonstrated in step 5.4 to settle the fee of the response.
+Otherwise, subsequent requests will be denied due to unpaid fees.
+If this occurs, you can use `settleFee` as demonstrated in step 5.5 to settle the fee manually.
+The amount owed will be indicated in the error message.

 ```typescript
 /**